Quansight-Labs/numpy_pytorch_interop/blogpost/post.md

 hand, improving the compatibility between PyTorch and the rest of the ecosystem.

-From Quansight, we would like to thank Meta for funding this project as well as previous work on improving NumPy compatibility within PyTorch, and the project that led to supporting PyTorch within scikit-learn and SciPy.
+From Quansight, we would like to thank Mengwei, Voz, and Ed for their invaluable help in integrating our work with `torch.compile`.
+We would also like to thank Meta for funding this project as well as previous work on improving NumPy compatibility within PyTorch, and the project that led to supporting PyTorch within scikit-learn and SciPy.
 These are giant leaps towards consolidating PyTorch as the framework of choice within the open source Python data ecosystem.